The Sharp Family

-The Sharp Family is a group portrait painting by the German-British artist Johann Zoffany.
+The Sharp Family is a group portrait painting by the German-British artist Johan Zoffany.
 Painted between 1779 and 1781, it portrays the English abolitionist and musician Granville Sharp and his extended family.
 The Sharp family are depicted on their barge on the River Thames, where they routinely staged concerts.
 In the background is the church of All Saints, Fulham, to which the family had strong links.
+It was displayed at the Royal Academy Exhibition of 1781 at Somerset House.
 As of 2024 the painting is on loan to the National Gallery in London from a private collection.